niemopen/niem-naming-design-rules/ndr-feedback.md

 ## 4.6 Property class

 - [ ] Use substitution instead of subProperty for clarity?
-- [ ] Putting AbstractIndicator and SubPropertyOf on Property allows for abstract or substitutable attributes in CMF, which aren't valid XML
+- [ ] Putting AbstractIndicator and SubPropertyOf on Property allows for abstract or substitutable attributes in CMF, which aren't valid XML.
 - [ ] RelationshipPropertyIndicator is unclear.
 - [ ] Add attributes of the Component class to the UML diagram to make it easy to see what Property inherits?